felixxoes/ur-fascism/stories.md

 # Stories

-How to recognize symptoms of ur-fascism
+20 years after Eco wrote his essay: How to recognize symptoms of ur-fascism?

 ## 1. Cult of Tradition